prernadh/carDD-fiftyone/README.md

 # carDD-fiftyone

-This repo has code to work with the carDD dataset in FiftyOne.
+This repository contains code to work with the carDD dataset in FiftyOne.